Keyboard shortcuts

 Wyn supports a system of size-dependent types that statically checks that the sizes of arrays passed to a function are compatible.

-Whenever a pattern occurs (in let, loop, and function parameters), as well as in return types, the types of the bindings express invariants about the shapes of arrays that are accepted or produced by the function.
+Whenever a pattern occurs (in let, loop, and function parameters), as well as in return types, the types of the bindings express invariants about the shapes of arrays accepted or produced by the function.
 For example:

-Size-dependent types are supported, as the names of parameters can be used in the return type of a function:
+Size-dependent types are supported, as the names of value parameters can be used in the return type of a function:

 Unknown Sizes

-When an application filter p xs is found, the result will be of type [k]t, where k is a fresh unknown size that is considered distinct from every other size in the program.
-It is sometimes necessary to perform a size coercion (see Size coercion) to convert an unknown size to a known size.
+When an application filter(p, xs) is encountered, the result is typed [k]A, where k is a fresh unknown size that is considered distinct from every other size in the program.
+It is sometimes necessary to perform a size coercion (see Size Coercion) to convert an unknown size to a known size.

 Size going out of scope